gugamm/redux-api-mapper/docs/requests.md

 ### What happens
 Remember that the library does not know how to make requests.
 For this task, it uses what it's called `http-layer`.
 Whenever we make a call, the library will call a `http-layer` method according to the `method` option.
 The http-layer will then handle the request and return **something**.
 Depending on what the http-layer returns, we can, for example, chain requests.

-The http-layer also plays an important rule here.
+The http-layer also plays another important rule here.
 It is responsible for dispatching actions for the store according to the state of the request.
 Both `XhrHttpLayer` and `FetchHttpLayer` dispatch actions according to the state of the request and also support options for you to pass payload data for your reducers.

 ### Method parameters
 Now let's see the parameters we can pass when making requests: